-The goal of this course is to introduce the basic concepts of using genetic markers to identify QTL and of estimating marker-trait associations, and to expose students to applications of these methodologies.
+This course will introduce the basic concepts of using genetic markers to identify QTL and estimate marker-trait associations and to expose students to applications of these methodologies.
 Materials will cover the basics of linkage and linkage disequilibrium, alternate designs or population structures for QTL mapping, and statistical methods for QTL detection, including QTL interval mapping and genome-wide association analyses.
 Properties, advantages, disadvantages, and requirements of alternate designs and analysis strategies will be discussed.

 For course access questions, contact the teaching university’s campus coordinator.
 For enrollment questions, contact your home university campus coordinator.